 She is a finance professional who migrated to Canada more than a decade ago.
 Between her husband and herself, they juggle their professional and personal life and bring up their child.
 Every minute of her day is accounted for, which is why when she shared this thought I was surprised.

 I let it pass as just another statement, till she texted me that they are getting Bappa home this year.

-Social Media gets more than its share of brickbats, but how many times do we pause to realise the benefits we are reaping through it?
+Social Media gets more than its share of brickbats, but how many times do we pause to realize the benefits we are reaping through it?
 From business to relationships we have it all at the click of a button.

-As someone living away from my family for 6 years now Social Media is my major, everyday connect to them.
+As someone living away from my family for 6 years now, Social Media is my major, every day connect to them.
 I have seen my Twin Nieces grow up through videos on Whatsapp.
 I know what Mom has cooked on a special occasion through Instagram.

-It is my observation that we are taking an effort to dress up, for occasions or just to share our #OOTD pics (Outfit of The Day) I give full credit to social media for that, for if it wasn’t for sharing my pics, I just wouldn’t make the effort to dress up as well as I do.Awareness has increased, information flows and connections happen, all thanks to whatever Social Media platform we choose to be active upon.
+It is my observation that we are making an effort to dress up, for occasions or just to share our #OOTD pics (Outfit of The Day) I give full credit to social media for that, for if it wasn’t for sharing my pics, I just wouldn’t make the effort to dress up as well as I do.Awareness has increased, information flows and connections happen, all thanks to whatever Social Media platform we choose to be active upon.
 Click To Tweet

 Like this one, where I thank you for dropping over to my blog and reading this post.

 I am taking my blog to the next level, with #MyFriendAlexa and Blogchatter.